John Worboys: Later developments

 Police believed that in 13 years as a taxi driver, Worboys could have drugged and attacked more than 100 female passengers.
 In a statement following the verdict, the police called for any other women who may have been attacked by Worboys to come forward.

 By October 2010, the Metropolitan Police had received 102 additional complaints from women in London and Dorset, with 19 more victims coming forward since he had been convicted.

 Two unnamed women, who were sexually assaulted by Worboys, received damages from the Metropolitan Police in February 2014 after it was concluded their human rights had been breached by "inhuman or degrading treatment" during the police investigation.
-The woman were award compensation of a total of £41,250.
+The women were awarded compensation of a total of £41,250.
 The Met lost its appeal against the decision in 2015.
-As a result of this case, a hearing was held at the Supreme Court in March 2017 to establish whether survivors should be able to sue the police under the 1998 Human Rights Act's Article 3 (under which it was decided to pay damages to the two women).
+As a result of this case, a hearing was held at the Supreme Court in March 2017 to establish whether survivors should be able to sue the police under Article 3 of the European Convention on Human Rights (under which it was decided to pay damages to the two women).